a-fotherby/Omphalos/README.md

 That is a change of model rather than an optimisation.
 The N coarse solutions differ whenever a swept parameter enters the spinup, and collapsing them to one discards that difference, so it is not done for you.

+##### Timestep control in a restarted stage

+`timestep_max` is honoured — the restart file does not carry it. `timestep_init` is the one to watch: `delt` *is* discarded, so a restarted stage climbs from `timestep_init` by doubling.
+Raising it for the later stages of a chain cut one stage's cost by a third here.
+Both take per-stage values via the `staged` method under `runtime:`.

 #### Single sequential chain (no parallelism)

 For a simple linear restart chain with no parallel variation, set `number_of_files: 1`: